5.13 FAQs for External Examiners

 Annual reports, with departmental responses, will be published on the University’s AberLearn Blackboard site and will be available to registered students at the University.
 It is therefore important that reference is not made to individual candidates and individual members of staff by name.

-On receipt of the annual report AQRO will forward the report to:
+On receipt of the annual report the Academic Registry will forward the report to:

-- Departments/Institutes, who should respond to you after their Departmental/Institute Board has considered the report;
+· Departments, who should respond to you after their Departmental Board has considered the report;

-- Reports and Departmental responses are forwarded to Institute Directors of Undergraduate and Postgraduate Studies who compile an Institute summary;
+· Reports and departmental responses are forwarded to Associate Deans who compile a faculty summary;

-- Quality Assurance Committee minutes are considered by Academic Board (AB).
+· Faculty minutes are considered by Academic Board.

-External Examiners receive a copy of the extract of QAC and AB minutes relating to the reports.
+External Examiners receive a copy of the extract of Faculty and Academic Board minutes relating to the reports.
 External Examiners may also receive a direct response for the Chair of the Committee should it be necessary.

 5. Fees and expenses – how and when are they paid?

-Annual fees are detailed in the appointment letter; AQRO calculate the per capita fee as it will change annually based upon the number of FTE per session.
+Annual fees are detailed in the appointment letter; the Academic Registry will calculate the per capita fee as it will change annually based upon the number of FTE per session.